 - Awards are renewable for up to a total of 8 semesters, provided that the student meets renewal criteria.

 - Scholarship amounts are a financial commitment made to students by the University of Maine.
 Some or all of the commitment funds may be replaced on the financial aid award by other University or endowed scholarships.

 - The award must be used within a period not to exceed five years.

 - Scholarship amount is determined at the time of admission and will remain fixed throughout the student’s undergraduate career, provided the student meets renewal eligibility requirements.

 - Student must meet Satisfactory Academic Progress (see Office of Student Financial Aid for more information).

 - Student must maintain at least part-time enrollment (no fewer than 6 graded credit hours per semester) at their current tuition status leading to an undergraduate degree at UMaine.

 - Students are required to meet a minimum cumulative GPA each academic year in order to maintain eligibility for admissions-based scholarships.
 Students will be sent a formal letter with the required GPA that they must meet.

 Enrollment Based Adjustments

-UMaine’s financial aid awards are based on the assumption that a student will enroll in 15 credits per semester.
-Some types of aid, including merit scholarships and institutional grants, may be reduced for students who enroll in fewer than 15 credits.
+UMaine’s initial financial aid offers are based on the assumption that a student will enroll in 15 credits per semester.
+Some types of aid, including merit scholarships and institutional grants, are adjusted for students who enroll in more or less than 15 credits.